 Site rules are only effective if they are made following a very specific procedure.
 They can be varied or deleted if the site owner follows the same specific procedure.
 Once agreed, they must be deposited with the local authority within a specified time period.

 Contact the local authority if you are unsure about your site rules and want to look at any rules the owner has deposited.

-Certain site rules cannot be enforced as they are deemed to be unfair.
-These include rules:
+Certain rules are unenforceable, as they are deemed to be unfair.
+These include: